skaes/logjam-go/README.md

 The travis pipeline will then build go packages for Bionic and Xenial.

-To create the package locally, run `make packages`.
+To create the packages locally, run `make packages`.